textpattern/textpattern.github.io/brand/editorial-guide.md

 ## Terminology

-Textpattern terms as admin-side panel and link references When using the name of any admin-side panel to mean the location of that panel, it should always be a non-italicised link to the given wiki page it's referring to, and the link should only be on the word itself, i.e. the link text should be the same as the name of the wiki page it's pointing to.
+Textpattern terms as administration-side panel and link references When using the name of any administration-side panel to mean the location of that panel, it should always be a non-italicised link to the given wiki page it's referring to, and the link should only be on the word itself, i.e. the link text should be the same as the name of the wiki page it's pointing to.

 Correct → Most of your content is created in the Write panel.

 Wrong → Most of your content is created in the Write panel.

 Wrong → Most of your content is created in the Write panel.
  There are two exceptions to the rule in bold above.
-Wiki pages for the Images and Comments panels are titled "Images (panel)" and "Comments (admin-side)", respectively.
+Wiki pages for the Images and Comments panels are titled "Images (panel)" and "Comments (administration-side)", respectively.
 These are necessary (though inconsistently named) titles to avoid wiki page title conflicts with Tag pages having the same names.
 But they are unattractive, so we use custom links to these pages via wiki syntax.

 Correct → Photos and other images are uploaded in the Images panel.